Top of page

 Computer Science deals with the logical and mathematical foundations of computing, techniques for solving problems with computer programs, and the technical underpinnings of computer hardware and networks.

-Sample courses for students studying Computer Science include:
+Sample courses that you may take as a Computer Science student include:

 • Artificial Intelligence